-The Purdue University Small Animal Community Practice provides veterinary care to exotic pets of Tippecanoe County residents as well as faculty, staff, and students of the Purdue University West Lafayette Campus.
+The Purdue University Small Animal Community Practice provides veterinary care to exotic pets of Tippecanoe County residents as well as faculty, staff, and students of the Purdue University Small Animal Hospital.
 We strive to provide high quality primary small animal veterinary care to our patients emphasizing communication, education, and service to our clients.
 At the same time, we operate a model of a private small animal practice to allow veterinary and veterinary technician students to gain experience in primary veterinary care and client communication skills.

 Special Equipment and Technology